onekiloparsec/SwiftAA/README.md

 As the author of the app iObserve (for [Mac](http://onekilopars.ec/apps#iobserve) and [iPad](http://www.onekilopars.ec/apps/#iobserve-touch)), I have myself worked a lot on implementing some of the AA algorithms for my needs.
 However, to push iObserve to the next level, I need to put a lot more work on these algorithms.
-And it is pointless (as well as very hard) to reach the fantastic level and quality the AA+ framework has already reached, after years of development and tests.
-Moreover, AA+ make use of the VSOP87 framework, hence making it the most complete and accurate collection of astronomical algorithms available.

 P.J.
 Naughter has kindly agreed to let me create a public repo with his code.
 My intention is to write a wrapper around it, to bring the AA+ framework to Apple's Swift realm (and Objective-C along the way).
-Pull requests will be accepted (if by any chance it happens) only about the Objective-C and Swift code.
+Pull requests will be accepted only about the Objective-C and Swift code.
 The AA+ code changes must be directed (as I will personnaly do if I need to) to the original source (see the [AA+ website](http://www.naughter.com/aa.html)).

-One thing however that AA+ lacks are modern unit tests.
-The available tests do not assert anything, and appears only to print out some values to be checked by eye.
-This is human-readable, hence error prone.
-Here, we intend to provide such unit testing, all on top of the Swift layer.

 Caution